kerinin/pest/README.md

 ## TODO

+* Graph helpers
+* refactor builders into simple functions
+* 'add_data' and possibly 'remove_data' for estimators
+* model caching, lazy loading of files
+* new estimator functions
+* ? does it make sense to make datasets based on their sources?
+So Hash, CSV, etc?
+I feel like I'm mixing concerns a bit...

 the builders should validate the variables they're given and throw errors if they're not part of the estimators data